Germanunkol/trAInsported/MakingMaps.md

 ###passenger.new( x, y, destX, destY )###
 Call this to create a new passenger on the map.
 If you don't give x and y or if you don't give destX and destY, these parameters will be chosen randomly.
 **Passed Arguments:**

 - x, y: Coordinates of the place where the passenger should spawn
 - destX, destY: Coordinates of where the passenger should go.

+###ai.mapEvent(aiID, ... )###
+This function is very useful.
+It allows you to pass your own messages and events to an AI at any time.
+The player's AI must implement the function ai.mapEvent as well (see the AI Documentation for that), so you should tell them so using challenges.setMessage().
+For an example of this, check out the Smalltown3 Challenge map.
+**Passed Arguments:**

+- aiID: (Number) The ID of the AI, in challenge maps there's only one AI, so this ID is 1.
+- ... any other arguments you want to pass.
+Make sure the players know which arguments they should expect!
+If you want to give the ai a copy of the train, use createTrainCopy() (see below).

+###createTrainCopy(train)###
+This will create a copy of the train which you can then pass to a user, using ai.mapEvent.
+This way, the user can't modify the train directly and he/she always gets the train in the same, known format.
+Again, for an example, check out the Smalltown3 challenge map.
+**Passed Arguments:**

+- train: The way it is implemented internally by the game

+**Returns:**

+- tr: A table showing the train the way it is usually given to the user.

 ###ch.name###
 String that can be set to display a nicer name than the filename.